Sans Famille: A cow for Mother Barberin

-The boys now head towards their visit to Rémi's foster mother.
-First they decide to visit Clermont Ferrand, and south westerly, the mineral bath towns Saint Nectaire, Mont-Dore, Royat and Bourboule where they can make good money, towards the cow for mother Barberin.
+The boys now head on to visit Rémi's foster mother.
+First, they decide to visit Clermont Ferrand, and southwesterly, the mineral spa towns of Saint-Nectaire, Mont-Dore, Royat, and Bourboule where they can make good money to buy the cow for Mother Barberin.
 When they pass through Ussel, not far from Chavanon, they make sure that they will not buy a bad cow, and ask a vet for help.
 The vet is very friendly and the boys buy a wonderful cow.

-In the next town the boys are accused of stealing the cow.
-They explain their story to the mayor.
-The mayor knows Mother Barberin, he heard about the accident in the mine, and he is willing to believe that the boys are honest.
-To make sure, the vet is called to testify, and the boys can continue their journey.
+In the next town, the boys are accused of stealing the cow, and recount their story to the mayor.
+The mayor knows Mother Barberin, he heard about the accident in the Varses mine, and he is willing to believe that the boys are honest.
+To make sure, the vet is called to testify, and the boys resume their journey.

-Rémi and Mother Barberin finally meet again.
-Mother Barberin tells Rémi that Jérôme is in Paris in search of Rémi, because his real parents appear to be in search of him, but Mother Barberin knows very little, because Jérôme never told her any details.
-Rémi is eager to know his real parents.
+Rémi and Mother Barberin finally meet again, and she says Jérôme is in Paris looking for Rémi as his real parents appear to be searching for him.
+Mother Barberin knows very little because Jérôme never told her any details, and Rémi is eager to know his real parents.
 Rémi and Mattia decide to return to Paris and find Barberin.
 On the way to Paris, they pass through Dreuzy, where they pay a visit to Lise Acquin.
 Rémi and Lise are very fond of each other.

 The Driscolls

-When the boys arrive in Paris, they learn that Jérôme has died.
-Rémi writes a letter to Mother Barberin.
-Mother Barberin replies and she encloses a letter that was sent by Jérôme before he died.
-It mentions the address of the lawyer's office in London, in charge of the search for Rémi.
-The boys take a boat to London, where they are led straight to Rémi's parents.
-Their name is Driscoll.
+When the boys arrive in Paris, they learn that Jérôme Barberin has died.
+Rémi writes a letter to Mother Barberin, who replies and encloses a letter Jérôme had sent before he died.
+It mentions the address of a lawyer's office in London, which is in charge of the search for Rémi.
+The boys take a boat to London, where they are led straight to a family they believe to be Rémi's, surnamed Driscoll.

 Rémi is terribly disappointed: the Driscolls are cold to him and his father keeps the boys locked up.
 They turn out to be a band of thieves and use Capi to help them in their work.

 The Driscolls receive a visitor, a man who seems interested in Rémi, but Rémi does not understand English well enough.
 The visitor does not meet Mattia, but Mattia overhears their conversation.
-James Milligan appears to be Arthur's uncle.
-He hopes that Arthur will die, so that he will inherit the fortune of his late brother.
+James Milligan appears to be Arthur's uncle and hopes Arthur will die, so that he will inherit the fortune of his late brother.
 The boys agree that Mrs. Milligan must be warned, but they have no idea where to find her.
-Mattia meets Bob, a clown/musician from the circus.
+Mattia meets Bob, a clown and musician from the circus.
 Bob turns out to be a fine friend.